snissn/back-goes-backwards/outline.md

 - **Defining Qi**: Explore the concept of Qi and its parallels to prana in yoga.
 - **Energy Pathways**: Explain how meridians facilitate effortless movement, akin to marbles rolling down a track.
-- **Gravity and Movement**: Discuss how gravity influences energy flow through the meridians, guiding movement along the paths of least resistance.
+- **Gravity and Movement**: Discuss how gravity influences energy flow through the meridians, guiding movement along paths of least resistance.
 - **Connection to Biomechanics**: Illustrate how understanding Qi enhances our comprehension of physical movement and spinal health.

 ### **Chapter 6: Yin and Yang Dynamics in Movement**